-Pad Thai is the definite classic spicy Asian noodle dish with a foolproof cooking sauce made from scratch. tender rice noodles and chicken or shrimp.
+Pad Thai is the definitive spicy Asian noodle dish with a foolproof cooking sauce from scratch, tender rice noodles and chicken or shrimp.

 Pad Thai